wghile/PM-Tool-React/README.md

 ## Challenges

-- Could not figure out how to connect front end to back end so CRUD operations are not working ☹️
+- Connecting front end to back end was a struggle ☹️

 ## Resources